 Sometimes, a knocked-out permanent tooth can be reinserted in the mouth by a dentist.
 However, many times there is too much damage to the tooth’s roots, surrounding teeth, or gums to successfully reinsert the tooth.
-This leads to the need for a dental implant or bridge.
+This leads to the need for dental implants or bridges.
 A famous attorney shared his response on the types of injuries that generally take place during sports.
 Here is when to contact an injury lawyer and get help with what needs to done.
 If you’re trying for determining fault after a slip and fall accident, you can check here!

 Mouth Guards are Helpful

 Injuries to mouth are most common in accidents.
 Mouthguards are the best way to protect all areas of the mouth, including teeth, tongue, gums, lips, and cheeks.
 Without protection contact could be serious enough that you require full arch dental implants in order to refit an entire section of your mouth with dental implants.
 If you play a contact sport, we recommend wearing a mouthguard at all times.
 There are a few different types of mouthguards:

 - Stock Mouthguards – These are inexpensive and pre-formed found at sports retailers.
 They do not fit very well and make breathing and talking difficult during sports.